European ministers in Lebanon to tackle Syria spill over

 BEIRUT Swedish, Bulgarian and Polish foreign ministers met politicians in Beirut on Friday in an EU-backed attempt to urge Lebanese political blocks to cooperate in preventing violence in neighbouring Syria spilling over the border.

 "There is a clear worry (of a spill over).
-The worry is probably greater than we want to say it is," Swedish Foreign Minister Carl Bildt told Reuters.
+The worry is probably greater than we want to say it is," Swedish Foreign Minister Carl Bildt told Reuters during the flight to Lebanon on Thursday evening.

 Lebanon has seen clashes between supporters and opponents of the uprising against Syrian President Bashar al-Assad and the border region has been used by rebels to smuggle arms into Syria and take refuge from Syrian troops.